IPCS INCHEM Home

 The vapour is heavier than air and may travel along the ground; distant ignition possible.
 As a result of flow, agitation, etc., electrostatic charges can be generated.

-The substance can under specific circumstances readily form peroxides, initiating explosive polymerization.
-The substance will polymerize if not stabilized causing fire and explosion hazard.
-On combustion, forms toxic and corrosive gases including phosgene and hydrogen chloride (See ICSC 0007 and ICSC 0163).
-Reacts with oxidants and powdered metals causing fire and explosion hazard.
+The substance can readily form explosive peroxides under specific circumstances, initiating explosive polymerization.
+The substance may polymerize if it is not stabilized.
+This generates fire or explosion hazard.
+On combustion, forms toxic and corrosive gases including phosgene (see ICSC 0007) and hydrogen chloride (see ICSC 0163).
+Reacts with oxidants and powdered metals.
+This generates fire and explosion hazard.

 Boiling point: 59.4°C